Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 2. Funds Available

-The total costs for any grant awarded under this FOA must not exceed $1.5 million.
+The total costs across the three years of support for individual grants awarded under this FOA will not exceed $12 million.

-Funding for this program is provided under the Recovery Act.
+Funding for this program is provided under the American Recovery and Reinvestment Act of 2009 (Recovery Act).
 The purposes of the Recovery Act are to preserve and create jobs and promote economic recovery in the United States, and to provide investments needed to increase economic efficiency by spurring technological advances in science and health.
 Consistent with these goals, eligible domestic (United States) institutions/organizations who are planning to submit applications that include foreign components should be aware that requested funding for any foreign component should not exceed 10% of the total requested total costs or $25,000 total costs (aggregate total for a subcontract or multiple subcontracts), whichever is less.
 AHRQ awards under the Recovery Act will be for up to three years.

 You may submit an application(s) if your institution/organization has any of the following characteristics: